karthikchintala1/jasper2/_posts/2018/Oct_2018/2018-10-02-creating-custom-tag-helpers-in-asp-net-core.markdown

 ### Using the custom tag helper in Views

-We've implemented the custom tag helper that we can make use of.
-Let's go a head and try to get our custom tag helper working.
+Let's go ahead and try to get our custom tag helper working.

-For the purpose of this article, I'll clear all the HTML tags in the `Index.cshtml` file and add our awesome `colorlabel` custom tag.
+For the purpose of this article, I'll clear all the existing HTML tags in the `Index.cshtml` file and add our awesome `colorlabel` custom tag.

 Here is how the `Index.cshtml` looks after adding the custom tag.